tvarchive/optimusTemplate/Readme.md

 All these capabilities are boolean flags which by themselves are self-descriptive.

+#### Supported Platforms
+    * Android - SDK Emulators, Genymotion Emulators and all devices
+    * IOS - Simulators and Devices

 With this fair amount of idea, you are now all set to start your Automation Journey with Optimus.
 If you have any specific queries reach out to us at info@testvagrant.com